Articulated vehicle

-An articulated vehicle is a vehicle which has a permanent or semi-permanent pivot joint in its construction, allowing it to turn more sharply.
+An articulated vehicle is a vehicle which has a permanent or semi-permanent coupling in its construction.
+This coupling works as a large pivot joint, allowing it to bend and turn more sharply.
 There are many kinds, from heavy equipment to buses, trams and trains.
 Steam locomotives were sometimes articulated so the driving wheels could pivot around corners.

 In a broader sense, any vehicle towing a trailer (including a semi-trailer) could be described as articulated (which comes from the Latin word articulus, "small joint").
 In the UK, an articulated lorry is the combination of a tractor and a trailer, abbreviated to "artic".
 In the US, it is called a semi-trailer truck, tractor-trailer or semi-truck and is not necessarily considered articulated.

 Types

 Buses

 Buses are articulated to allow for a much longer bus that can still navigate within the turning radius of a normal bus.
+Most buses have one articulation, but some have two.

 Trucks

 In the UK, tractor unit and trailer combinations are referred to as articulated lorries, or "artics".

-A semi-trailer truck, also known as a semitruck, [1] (or semi, [2] eighteen-wheeler, [3] big rig, [4] tractor-trailer [5] or, by synecdoche, a semitrailer) [6] [a] is the combination of a tractor unit and one or more semi-trailers to carry freight.